Skip to content

 • file_type: the type of k9 report file:

-• csv_principals: the Principals report
+• pas: the Principal Access Summary report

-• csv_pas: the Principal Access Summary report
+• principals: the Principals report

-• csv_resources: the Resources report
+• resources: the Resources report

-• csv_ras: The Resource Access Summary report
+• ras: The Resource Access Summary report

-For example, the key for customer C123456's latest principal access summary for AWS account 123456789012 is: hive/customer_id=C10001/csp=aws/account_id=123456789012/file_type=csv_pas/principal-access-summaries.latest.csv
+For example, the key for customer C123456's latest principal access summary for AWS account 123456789012 is: /hive/parquet/pas/customer_id=C123456/csp=aws/account_id=123456789012/principal-access-summaries.latest.parquet

-Create 'iam' database
+Create 'k9' database

 Create tables